nyc-pyladies/study-group/_posts/2018-11-19-pyladies-study-group.md

 #### WRAP UP
 We lost track of time and forgot to do the ten minute wrap up at the end of the event.
 We would like to try to incorporate this into the next study group because it could be helpful for community members to share their accomplishments with the group and take note of whether their own expectations were realistic.

+---

+In summary, we had a fun-spirited and productive first study group.
+If you haven't already done so, sign up for the [December Study Group](https://www.meetup.com/NYC-PyLadies/events/256583314/)!
+We would love to have you join our community and look forward to your suggestions.

+You can learn about upcoming NYC PyLadies events by joining the [Meetup group](https://www.meetup.com/NYC-PyLadies/) or following us on [Twitter](https://twitter.com/NYCPyLadies).